 Overnight in Lisdoonvarna

-After having breakfast we cycle to a jetty in Doolin and take a ferry to Inishmore, the biggest of the three Aran Islands (in bad weather conditions there could be cancellation of the ferry services).
-A never-ending tangle of low stone walls covers the island in order to protect it against erosions against wind and weather.
+After having breakfast we cycle to a jetty in Doolin and take a ferry to Inishmore, the biggest of the three Aran Islands (in bad weather conditions the ferry services might be canceled).
+A never-ending tangle of low stone walls covers the island in order to protect it against erosions.
 We walk across the flat limestones, the geological continuation of the Burren.

 Our day's destination is Dún Aengus, an over three-thousand-year-old stone fort with a breathtaking view.
-Today the Aran Islands are famous for its high quality knit wear.
-Hardly any visitor leaves the island without a well-filled bag of the Aran Sweater Market.
+Today, the Aran Islands are famous for its high-quality knitwear.
+Hardly any visitor leaves the island without a well-filled bag from the Aran Sweater Market.
 In the late afternoon, a ferry takes us back to the mainland.
 From there we take a bus through Connemara's mystical landscape to Clifden.
-For dinner we meet in the excellent hotel restaurant.
+For dinner, we meet in the excellent hotel restaurant.

 Overnight in Recess